-Implementation of the Community Schools Model requires that dedicated staff and structures use proven implementation mechanisms and should ensure that decisions made by collaborative bodies do not abrogate the contractual protections of any union member.

-- 1. Community School Coordinator: Every community school should have a community school coordinator that plays a leadership role at the school, is a member of the school leadership team, and is a full-time staff member.
+- 1. Implementation of the Community Schools Model requires that dedicated staff and structures use proven implementation mechanisms and should ensure that decisions made by collaborative bodies do not abrogate the contractual protections of any union member. - 8 2.
+Community School Coordinator: Every community school should have a community school coordinator that plays a leadership role at the school, is a member of the school leadership team, and is a full-time staff member.
 The CSC has training and specialized skills that supports building and managing partnerships in diverse communities, creating and coordinating an integrated network of services for students and their families, and optimizing both internal and external resources.
-The CSC connects students and their families with services in the community. - 2.
-Needs and Asset Assessment: The foundation for the community school model is a school-based needs and asset assessment that assesses academic, social, and emotional needs and assets (including staff expertise and community supports of the school and surrounding community).
-The needs and asset assessment, facilitated by the CSC, is an inclusive process in which families, students, community members, partners, teachers, ESP, administrators, and other school staff define their needs and assets.
-Problem-solving teams are established based on the needs determined in the needs and asset assessment. - 3.
+The CSC connects students and their families with services in the community. - Needs and Asset Assessment: The foundation for the community school model is a school-based needs and asset assessment that assesses academic, social, and emotional needs and assets (including staff expertise and community supports of the school and surrounding community).
+The needs and asset assessment, facilitated by the CSC, is an inclusive process in which families, students, community members, partners, teachers, ESP, administrators, and other school staff define their needs and asset assessment. - 4.
 School Stakeholder Problem-solving Teams: Every community school should have teams of school staff and other stakeholders (families, parents) dedicated to solving problems that are identified in the needs and asset assessment.
-The solutions identified by the stakeholder problem-solving teams change the way things are done in and outside of school hours and, at times, involve partnerships with outside organizations and individuals. - 4.
-Community School Stakeholder Committee: The community school stakeholder committee (CSSC) coordinates between school staff, partners (organizations, businesses, town and city service providers), and stakeholders to ensure goals are achieved and obstacles are surmounted.
-The CSSC, which includes families, community partners, school staff, students, and other stakeholders from the school's various constituencies, works in collaboration with the school leadership team and supports coordination across and among community schools within a school district.
+The solutions identified by the stakeholder problem-solving teams change the way things are done in and outside of school hours and, at times, involve partnerships with outside organizations and individuals. - 26 5.
+Community School Stakeholder Committee: The community school stakeholder committee 27 (CSSC) coordinates between school staff, partners (organizations, businesses, town and city service 28 providers), and stakeholders to ensure goals are achieved and obstacles are surmounted.
+The CSSC, 29 which includes families, community partners, school staff, students, and other stakeholders from 30 the school's various constituencies, works in collaboration with the school leadership team and 31 supports coordination across and among community schools within a school district. - 32